MarcusGrass/pgwm/README.md

 ![multi-monitor-tabbed-float](demo3.png)

 # How to build
-To build locally platform build essentials, is required see the [min building dockerfile](.docker/minimal-build.dockerfile).
+To build locally, platform build essentials is required see the [min building dockerfile](.docker/minimal-build.dockerfile).
-To run the same test as the ci locally libssl and perl is also required, [see the ci dockerfile](.docker/full-checks.dockerfile).
+To run the same test as the ci locally, libssl and perl is also required, [see the ci dockerfile](.docker/full-checks.dockerfile).

-The project is tested on x86_64-unknown-linux-gnu but "should" run on any *nix system.
+The project is tested on x86_64-unknown-linux-gnu but "should" run on more *nix systems.

 ## Install a Rust toolchain
 https://www.rust-lang.org/tools/install